amits121/AWS-python-scripting/README.md

 <<<<<<< HEAD
-# ASutomating AWS with pythont
+# ASutomating AWS with pythontAutomating AWS with  python
-This is AWS repositoroy for scrpiting using python

 ## 01-webotron

 webotron is a script that will sync a local directory to a s3 bucket.

 ### Features